Student Transfer Policies

-(1) The assignment of credit for AP, CLEP, or other nationally recognized standardized examination scores presented by transfer students if determined according to the same standards that apply to native students in the receiving institution, and the assignment shall be consistent with the State minimum requirements
+(1) The assignment of credit for AP, CLEP, or other nationally recognized standardized examination scores presented by transfer students is determined according to the same standards that apply to native students in the receiving institution, and the assignment shall be consistent with the State minimum requirements.

-(d) Credit awarded for life and work experiences
+(d) Credit awarded for life and work experiences; and

-(5) The receiving baccalaureate degree-granting institution shall use validation procedure when a transferring student successfully completes a course at the lower division level that the receiving institution offers at the upper division level.
-The validated credits earned for the course shall be substituted for the upper division course.
+(5) The receiving baccalaureate degree-granting institution shall use validation procedures when a transferring student successfully completes a course at the lower-division level that the receiving institution offers at the upper-division level.
+The validated credits earned for the course shall be substituted for the upper-division course.

 D. Program Articulation.

-(1) Recommended transfer programs shall be developed through consultation between the sending and receiving institutions.
-A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaureate degree to plan their programs.
+(1) Recommended transfer programs shall be developed through collaboration between the sending and receiving institutions.
+A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaureate degree to plan for seamless transfer.
 These programs constitute freshman/sophomore level course work to be taken at the community college in fulfillment of the receiving institution’s lower division course work requirement.